navchandar/Wifi_Usage_Tracker/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T617N9I)

-Used to track WiFi usage by logging in to ISP website and scraping the usage data and storing using Google Forms.
+Use i-on.pyw to track WiFi usage by logging in to ISP website and scrape the usage data and store using Google Forms.

+Use speed_recorder.pyw to periodically track connection download speed using fast.com and store using Google Forms.

-Scheduled this script to run at a constant time every day.
+This script is scheduled to run at a constant time every day using Task Scheduler.

 ## Installation